glouppe/talk-kva-2025/talk.md

 ???

-If we have a good understanding of the physics, we can also often write down a mathematical model of the physical process itself and relate physical states $x$ to fundamental parameters $\theta$.
+If we have a good understanding of the physics, we can also often write down a mathematical or computer model of the physical process itself and relate physical states $x$ to fundamental parameters $\theta$.

-In the case of the atmosphere, we can use the Navier-Stokes equations to model the fluid dynamics.

-A variation of our problem would then be to infer the model parameters $\theta$ that best explain the observation $y$?
+A variation of our problem would then be to infer the model parameters $\theta$ that best explain the observation $y$.

 ---